 1. De La Calle!

-Why it’s good.
-Soda brand De La Calle’s website captures user attention with its unique font and bright brand colors.
+Why it’s good: Soda brand De La Calle’s is the perfect example of a brand that captures user attention with its unique font and bright brand colors.
 The high-quality product photos show the variety of flavors that customers can buy, and a short explanation on the homepage explains the components and origins of the drink.
+The clear CTA hierarchy above the fold makes it easy for visitors to take action right away and the seamless integration of photos and digital elements keeps it cohesive.

 What you can steal: